Houston McTear: International stardom

 McTear qualified for the 1976 Summer Olympics in Montreal in the 100 meters, but an achilles tendon injury suffered in the Olympic Trials forced him to withdraw from the Olympic field.
 He was replaced by Johnny "Lam" Jones, who finished sixth.
-The American 4 x 100 meter relay team won the gold medal, led by McTear's rival Harvey Glance.
+The American 4 × 100 meter relay team won the gold medal, led by McTear's rival Harvey Glance.

 McTear appeared on the cover of Sports Illustrated in 1978, and qualified for the U.S. Olympic team in 1980, but the U.S. boycott of the 1980 Summer Olympics prevented his participation.
 From there he fell into drug use and was homeless for three years during the 1980s.
 He attempted a comeback in the early 1990s and won the 60 meters at the Swedish Indoor Championships in 1990 with a time of 6.68s.

 Personal

 McTear was married to the Swedish sprinter Linda Haglund.
 They lived in Sweden and owned a sports consulting business.

 McTear died of lung cancer on November 1, 2015, aged 58, in Stockholm.
-He was survived by four children and his widow, Haglund, who died on November 21, 2015, only three weeks after McTear's death, also from cancer.
+He was survived by three children and his widow, Haglund, who died on November 21, 2015, only three weeks after McTear's death, also from cancer.